HypernymAI/portable_hypernym_processor/README.md

 #### Required (one of):
 - `--sample-ids`: Comma-separated list of sample IDs to process
+- `--book-id`: Process all samples from a specific book ID
 - `--query`: Custom SQL query (must return 'id' and 'content' columns)
 - `--all`: Process all samples in the table

 #### Database Options:
 - `--db-path`: Path to SQLite database (required)
 - `--table`: Table name containing samples (default: 'samples')

+#### Parallel Processing:
+- `--max-workers`: Maximum concurrent workers (default: 4, auto-adjusts based on API limits)
+- `--max-display-workers`: Maximum workers to show in scrollable display (default: 20)

 #### Processing Parameters:
 - `--compression`: Target compression ratio (default: 0.6)